bcpeinhardt/simplifile/README.md

 Simplifile provides basic file operations (read, write, append, and delete) that work for all targets (Erlang, Node, and Deno).
 It also provides functions for working with directories.

-Note: this library is evolving rapidly to get it ready for v1 status.
-When upgrading versions, be sure to check the changelog.
+Note: When upgrading versions, be sure to check the changelog.

 ## Example
 ```gleam